addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

 });
 ```

+The new workflow:

 ![](../img/chapter10-2-1.png)

+<i>Workflow of Backbone and jQueryMobile</i>

 Whenever the hash URL was changed, e.g. by clicking the link, the configuration prevented jQM to trigger its events.
 Instead, the Backbone Router listens to the hash changes and decides which view to request.

 However, experience has shown that,  it is a good practice for mobile pages, to create prototypes(superclasses) for various situations like the usage of the jQuery Validation Plugin or popups with jQM.
 Then it becomes much easier to exchange device specific view logics, at runtime, and adopt general strategies- This would also help to add syntax and to support multi chaining of prototype inheritance with JavaScript and Backbone.
-The “Backbone_Super”(see https://github.com/lukasolson/Backbone-Super) function is loaded by Require.js.
-A parent function can be called with this._super('save', arguments);

 By creating a “BasicView” of superclass, we enable all inherited-view-pages to share a common way to handle jQM specific view handling and the common usage of a template engine.

 ```javascript